ibm-cloud-docs/power-iaas/use-case-redhat-openshift.md

 - UPI (User Provisioned Infrastructure) - Uses a manual process specific to your environment that gives the administrator the ability to create and manage OpenShift nodes themselves.
 For more information, see [Installing OpenShift Container Platform on {{site.data.keyword.powerSys_notm}} with UPI](https://docs.openshift.com/container-platform/4.13/installing/installing_platform_agnostic/installing-platform-agnostic.html){: external}.
 - Additionally, IBM developers created a set of playbooks to help you get started with a UPI installation.
 You can use these playbooks as-is, or take as examples.
 For more information, see the [GitHub Playbooks](https://github.com/ocp-power-automation/ocp4-upi-powervs){: external}.

-For application storage, you can deploy the IBM&reg; Block Storage CSI driver for {{site.data.keyword.powerSys_notm}} into Red Hat OpenShift clusters running on both IBM {{site.data.keyword.powerSys_notm}} Private Cloud and {{site.data.keyword.powerSys_notm}}.
+For application storage, you can deploy the IBM&reg; Block Storage CSI driver for {{site.data.keyword.powerSys_notm}} into Red Hat OpenShift clusters running on both Off-premises and On-premises offerings of IBM {{site.data.keyword.powerSys_notm}}.
 For more information, see [readme file](https://github.com/kubernetes-sigs/ibm-powervs-block-csi-driver/blob/main/README.md){: external}.